railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 * send copies of the case discussion to specified email addresses,

 * send a predefined email.

+.. todo:: figure reference must be removed or found

 	.. note::  *Example 1 Improvement in the quality of support*